PEERS® – the social skills course our community’s been waiting for!

 - Handle rejection, teasing, bullying, rumours/gossip & cyber bullying

-ADHD Support Australia is excited to have started offering PEERS® for Teens via Telehealth in July 2020 with the next program starting in February 2021.
+ADHD Support Australia is excited to be offering PEERS® for Teens or Young Adults via Telehealth (online).
+To find out when the next program is scheduled please check the Events tab.

-PEERS® for Teens is a 16-week online program for teens aged 13-17 who experience social challenges and are interested in learning new ways of making and keeping friends.
+PEERS® is a 16-week online program for teens aged 13-17 or young adults aged 18-30 who experience social challenges and are interested in learning new ways of making and keeping friends.

-In weekly 90-minute online small group sessions, teens are taught important social skills and given the opportunity to practise these skills during socialisation activities in the session.
+In weekly 90-minute online small group sessions, teens/young adults are taught important social skills and given the opportunity to practise these skills during socialisation activities in the session.

-Parents or caregivers attend online 90-minute weekly small group sessions separately to their teens and are taught how to become their teen’s social coach – supporting them in practicing their new skills at home, coaching them during their weekly socialisation homework assignments and providing feedback.
+Parents/caregivers attend online 90-minute weekly small group sessions separately to their teens/young adults and are taught how to become a social coach for their teen/young adult to support them in practicing their new skills at home, coaching them during their weekly socialisation homework assignments and providing feedback.

 Sessions are relaxed & fun whilst using evidence-based skill-teaching methods …